 When it comes to raising our kids, we want only the best for them.
-As parents, we’ve learned from our mistakes, and we try to impart some wisdom on our kids as they grow … if they’re willing to listen.
-But one of the most valuable ways we can prepare our children for the future is by teaching them to be financially smart.
+As parents, we’ve learned from our mistakes, and we try to impart some wisdom to our kids as they grow up.
+One of the most valuable ways we can prepare our children for the future is by teaching them to be financially smart.

 In the United States, many adults are not financially literate.
 According to a study by Walden University, more than half of Americans consider themselves “financially illiterate” and report being unable to manage their finances.
 Looking at one of the country’s generations of younger adults -- millennials -- only 24% demonstrate the ability to understand basic financial topics.
 (GFLEC)